kafai-yip/kafai-yip.github.io/_pages/about.md

 classes: wide
 ---

-I’m a fourth-year PhD student in the Department of Linguistics at Yale University.
+I’m a fifth-year PhD student in the Department of Linguistics at Yale University.
 I’m a Hong Konger and speak Cantonese.
 My research languages are mainly East and Southeast Asian languages.
 {: .text-justify}

 Here is my [CV](https://kafai-yip.github.io/assets/docs/CV_YIP Ka Fai_20240915_EN.pdf).